RenderKit/embree/README.md

 geometries then it is faster to enable `RTCORE_BACKFACE_CULLING` during compilation of Embree instead of using filter functions.

+### Normal Mode

-The filter functions provided by the user have to have the following
+In normal mode the filter functions provided by the user need to have the following signature:
-signature:

-    void FilterFunc  (                   void* userPtr, RTCRay&   ray);
+    void RTCFilterFunc  (                   void* userDataPtr, RTCRay&   ray);
-    void FilterFunc4 (const void* valid, void* userPtr, RTCRay4&  ray);
+    void RTCFilterFunc4 (const void* valid, void* userDataPtr, RTCRay4&  ray);
-    void FilterFunc8 (const void* valid, void* userPtr, RTCRay8&  ray);
+    void RTCFilterFunc8 (const void* valid, void* userDataPtr, RTCRay8&  ray);
-    void FilterFunc16(const void* valid, void* userPtr, RTCRay16& ray);
+    void RTCFilterFunc16(const void* valid, void* userDataPtr, RTCRay16& ray);

-The `valid` pointer points to a valid mask of the same format as expected as input by the ray query functions.
-The `userPtr` is a user pointer optionally set per geometry through the `rtcSetUserData` function.
-The ray passed to the filter function is the ray structure initially provided to the ray query function by the user.
-For that reason, it is safe to extend the ray by additional data and access this data inside the filter function (e.g. to accumulate opacity).
+The `valid` pointer points to an integer valid mask (0 means invalid and -1 means valid).
+The `userDataPtr` is a user pointer optionally set per geometry through the `rtcSetUserData` function.
 All hit information inside the ray is valid.
 If the hit geometry is instanced, the `instID` member of the ray is valid and the ray origin, direction, and geometry normal visible through the ray are in object space.

 The filter function can reject a hit by setting the `geomID` member of the ray to `RTC_INVALID_GEOMETRY_ID`, otherwise the hit is accepted.
-The filter function is not allowed to modify the ray input data (`org`, `dir`, `tnear`, `tfar`), but can modify the hit data of the ray (`u`, `v`, `Ng`, `geomID`, `primID`).
+The filter function is not allowed to modify the ray input data (`org`, `dir`, `time`, `mask`, and `tnear` members), but can modify the hit data of the ray (`u`, `v`, `Ng`, `tfar`, `geomID`, `primID`, and `instID` members).
+Updating the `tfar` distance to a smaller value is possible without limitation.
+However, increasing the `tfar` distance of the ray to a larger value `tfar'` , does not guarantee intersections between `tfar` and `tfar'` to be reported later, as the corresponding subtrees might have gotten culled already.

-The intersection filter functions for different ray types are set for some geometry of a scene using the following API functions:
+The intersection and occlusion filter functions for different ray types are set for some geometry of a scene using the following API
+functions:

-    void rtcSetIntersectionFilterFunction  (RTCScene, unsigned geomID, RTCFilterFunc  );
+    void rtcSetIntersectionFilterFunction  (RTCScene, unsigned geomID, RTCFilterFunc   filter);
-    void rtcSetIntersectionFilterFunction4 (RTCScene, unsigned geomID, RTCFilterFunc4 );
+    void rtcSetIntersectionFilterFunction4 (RTCScene, unsigned geomID, RTCFilterFunc4  filter);
-    void rtcSetIntersectionFilterFunction8 (RTCScene, unsigned geomID, RTCFilterFunc8 );
+    void rtcSetIntersectionFilterFunction8 (RTCScene, unsigned geomID, RTCFilterFunc8  filter);
-    void rtcSetIntersectionFilterFunction16(RTCScene, unsigned geomID, RTCFilterFunc16);
+    void rtcSetIntersectionFilterFunction16(RTCScene, unsigned geomID, RTCFilterFunc16 filter);

-These functions are invoked during execution of the `rtcIntersect` type queries of the matching ray type.
-The occlusion filter functions are set using the following API functions:

-    void rtcSetOcclusionFilterFunction  (RTCScene, unsigned geomID, RTCFilterFunc  );
+    void rtcSetOcclusionFilterFunction  (RTCScene, unsigned geomID, RTCFilterFunc   filter);
-    void rtcSetOcclusionFilterFunction4 (RTCScene, unsigned geomID, RTCFilterFunc4 );
+    void rtcSetOcclusionFilterFunction4 (RTCScene, unsigned geomID, RTCFilterFunc4  filter);
-    void rtcSetOcclusionFilterFunction8 (RTCScene, unsigned geomID, RTCFilterFunc8 );
+    void rtcSetOcclusionFilterFunction8 (RTCScene, unsigned geomID, RTCFilterFunc8  filter);
-    void rtcSetOcclusionFilterFunction16(RTCScene, unsigned geomID, RTCFilterFunc16);
+    void rtcSetOcclusionFilterFunction16(RTCScene, unsigned geomID, RTCFilterFunc16 filter);

-See tutorial [Intersection Filter] for an example of how to use the filter functions.
+The intersection and occlusion filter functions of type `RTCFilterFunc` are only called by the `rtcIntersect` and `rtcOccluded` functions.
+Similar the filter functions of type `FilterFunc4`, `FilterFunc8`, and `FilterFunc16` are called by `rtcIntersect4/8/16` and `rtcOccluded4/8/16` of matching width.

+### Stream Mode

+For ray stream mode a new type of filter function `RTCFilterFuncN` got
+introduced:

+    void RTCFilterFuncN (int* valid,
+                         void* userDataPtr,
+                         const RTCIntersectContext* context,
+                         RTCRayN* ray,
+                         const RTCHitN* potentialHit,
+                         const size_t N);

+The stream intersection and occlusion filter functions of this new type are set for some geometry of a scene using the following API
+functions:

+    void rtcSetIntersectionFilterFunctionN (RTCScene, unsigned geomID, RTCFilterFuncN filter);
+    void rtcSetOcclusionFilterFunctionN    (RTCScene, unsigned geomID, RTCFilterFuncN filter);

+For the callback `RTCFilterFuncN`, the `valid` parameter points to an integer valid mask (0 means invalid and -1 means valid).
+The `userDataPtr` is a user pointer optionally set per geometry through the `rtcSetUserData` function.
+The `context` parameter points to the intersection context passed to the ray query function.
+The `ray` parameter contains the current ray.
+All hit data inside the `ray` are undefined, except the `tfar` value.
+The `potentialHit` parameter points to the new hit to test and update.
+The `N` parameter is the number of rays and hits found in the `ray` and `potentialHit`.
+If the hit geometry is instanced, the `instID` member of the ray is valid and the ray as well as the potential hit are in object space.

+As the ray packet size `N` can be arbitrary, the ray and hit should get accessed through the helper functions as describe in Section [Ray Layout].

+The callback function has the task to check for each valid ray whether it wants to accept or reject the corresponding hit.
+To reject a hit, the filter callback function just has to write `0` to the integer valid mask of the corresponding ray.
+The filter function is not allowed to modify the ray input data (`org`, `dir`, `time`, `mask`, and `tnear` members), nor the potential hit, nor inactive components.

+An intersection filter callback function can accept a hit by updating all hit data members of the ray (`u`, `v`, `Ng`, `tfar`, `geomID`, `primID`, and `instID` members) and keep the valid mask set to `-1`.

+An occlusion filter callback function can accept a hit by setting the `geomID` member of the ray to `0` and keep the valid mask set to `-1`.

+The intersection filter callback of most applications will just copy the `potentialHit` into the appropiate fields of the ray, but this is not a requirement and the hit data of the ray can get modified arbitrarily.
+Updating the `tfar` distance to a smaller value (e.g. the `t` distance of the potential hit) is possible without limitation.
+However, increasing the `tfar` distance of the ray to a larger value `tfar'` , does not guarantee intersections between `tfar` and `tfar'` to be reported later, as the corresponding subtrees might have gotten culled already.

 Displacement Mapping Functions
 ------------------------------